Everything You Ever Wanted to Know About the Golf Spine Angle and How to Acquire a Feel for It

 There are actually two golf spine angles.
 Illustrated in these pictures, they are:

-The red line in the left photo, which is the angle viewed down the line of the shot.
-Shown as Column 1 of the table below.
+The red line in the left photo, which is the angle viewed down the line of the shot and noted in red below.

-The green line in the right photo, which is the angle viewed from in front of the golfer.
-Shown as Column 2 of the table below.
+The green line in the right photo, which is the angle viewed from in front of the golfer and noted in green below.

 To reiterate, we will use “spine angle” as the term for the down-the-line view, and “frontal spine angle” as the term for the front view of the golfer.